-Later, God proves His divinity in a courtroom by making a deck of cards appear and disappear in plain view.
-He concludes his visit by vanishing in full view of the audience, and there are no recordings (audio and written) of His testimony.
+- Later, God proves His divinity in a courtroom by making a deck of cards appear and disappear in plain view.
+He concludes his visit by vanishing in full view of the audience, and there are no recordings (audio or written) of His testimony.

-Played with in Bruce Almighty, when Bruce tries to catch God (the other one) with a How Many Fingers? test.
-After God guesses correctly every single time, Bruce manages to fake him out by very quickly putting two fingers away when God says "Seven."
+- Played with in Bruce Almighty, when Bruce tries to catch God (the other one) with a How Many Fingers? test.
+After God guesses correctly every single time, Bruce tries to fake him out by holding up five fingers on one hand and two on another, then very quickly putting two fingers away when God says "Seven."
 When Bruce triumphantly holds up his one hand, it suddenly has that many fingers.
 Apparently, God also pulled the same stunt on Gandhi, who took it a lot harder than Bruce.

 "The Avatar would be an Airbender.
 Can you Airbend, boy?"

 - The test goes on to show the elements reacting to Aang's presence- i.e. rocks move towards him, water falls into a perfect circle, etc. The scene is infamous for making very little sense, because it doesn't explain why the elements don't do it all the time, suggesting that Aang did it on purpose, allowing himself to be captured.

 - In Back to the Future Part II, young Biff challenges his future self to prove that the Sports Almanac knows the results of every sporting event in the next 50 years.
 So old Biff turns the radio to a college football game which ends exactly as the Almanac says.